 Mechanics of blood cells

-Blood platelets play an instrumental role in blood clotting and are besides this high biomedical importance a complete, yet simple, model system for cell adhesion, spreading and contraction.
+Blood platelets play a critical role in blood clotting, yet are a simple model system for cell adhesion, spreading and contraction.
 They are able to drastically rearrange their actin cytoskeleton and thereby change their shape on a time scale of only minutes.
-We aim to understand these dynamic processes and characterize the forces, which the cells impose on their environment.
+We aim to understand these dynamic processes and characterize the forces the cells impose on their environment.
 We employ traction force microscopy and fluorescence imaging in this project.

 This work is funded by the DFG (SFB 937).

-We develop microfluidics methods for a variety of different applications.
-Microfluidics allows us to study biological systems in physiological conditions and concomitantly under the influence of flow fields, gradients (e.g. of pH or specific reagents) or confinement.
-We develop methods to combine these specifically designed flow chambers with different imaging methods.
+We develop microfluidics methods for a variety of applications.
+Microfluidics allows us to study biological systems in physiological conditions while simultaneously controlling the flow fields, gradients (e.g. of pH or specific reagents) and confinement.
+We develop methods to combine these specifically designed microfluidic chambers with different imaging methods.
 One important focus is the fabrication of microfluidic chips for X-ray measurements.
 Furthermore, we design microfluidic geometries for applications in biology and biochemistry.